Faces of Ministry...

 Click’s perserverance points to John 1:5: “The light shines in the darkness, and the darkness has not overcome it.”
 It also serves as a reminder of how personal challenges can build resolve and ultimately shape us as we work to care for others.
 Through her journeys, both abroad and at home, she now stands ready to enter a larger community where she can use lessons from her experiences to help the brokenhearted.
 For even in times of darkness, we can always be pointed in the direction of the light.

-For middler John Harrison, Austin Seminary President Ted Wardlaw (formerly pastor of John’s church, Central Presbyterian, Atlanta) and John’s mother, Camille, were two of many “big role models” for him growing up.
+John Harrison (MDiv'15), Austin Seminary President Ted Wardlaw (formerly pastor of John’s church, Central Presbyterian, Atlanta) and John’s mother, Camille, were two of many “big role models” for him growing up.
 For 13 years, John has watched his mother direct Villa International, a residential community that offers Christian hospitality to health care professionals who come from all faiths and all parts of the world to research at the CDC in Atlanta.

 At Central (Atlanta), John completed the confirmation process and was elected to the session before going to college at Harvard.
 Before leaving Central to become president of Austin Seminary, Ted Wardlaw had asked John to consider seminary, an invitation that proved both powerful and enduring.